joshstevens19/ethereum-abi-types-generator/README.md

 $ yarn add ethereum-abi-types-generator --dev
 ```

 You can install this globally as well but you **must** make sure wherever the `--output` location is which generates the typings file has `ethereum-abi-types-generator` installed in that project, as it uses imports from this package to map the `ContractContext` to make your life easier handling the generic type build up automatically.
+We suggest always running this tool inside a project context.

+## Tsconfig compile time issues

+If you get compile time errors due to it waiting `web3` dependencies when using ethers please set `skipLibCheck`: true in the tsconfig.json compiler options and this should fix that issue.

 ## CLI usage